 Animals characterized by higher activity during the day and sleeping more at night.

 An electron transport chain (ETC) is a series of compounds that transfer electrons from electron donors to electron acceptors via redox (both reduction and oxidation occurring simultaneously) reactions, and couples this electron transfer with the transfer of protons (H+ ions) across a membrane.

 A type of organelle in the cells of eukaryotic organisms that forms as interconnected network of flattened, membrane-enclosed sacs or tube-like structures known as cisternae.
 Rough ER is studded with ribosomes and is the site of protein synthesis, whereas smooth ER functions in lipid manufacture and metabolism.

-A molecule composed of carboxylic acid with a long hydrocarbon chain, which is either saturated or unsaturated.
-Fatty acids are an important component of cell membranes and are key sources of fuel because, when metabolized, they yield large quantities of ATP.
-Many cell types can use either glucose or fatty acids for this purpose.
+A molecule composed of carboxylic acid with a long hydrocarbon chain that is either saturated or unsaturated.
+Fatty acids are important components of cell membranes and are key sources of fuel because they yield large quantities of ATP when metabolized.
+Most cells can use either glucose or fatty acids for this purpose.